malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 			- focus on individual accumulation rather than community resources
 		- **evaluation of frameworks**
 			- paradigm shift?
-			- or just new jargon for terms that have been
+			- or just new jargon for concepts that have been developed before?
+				- Bakthin's 'hetergo'